Ceelog/phpdoc-en/src/about/formats.md

 > very quickly.

 The manual can be read online at the
-<a href="https://www.php.net/" class="link external">» PHP.net website</a>,
+<a href="https://www.php.net/" class="link external">» PHP.net website</a>.
-and on the numerous mirror sites.
-For best performance, choose the closest mirror.
 The online version of the PHP manual has currently two CSS stylesheets, web friendly and a printer-friendly stylesheet.

 Two notable advantages of the online manual over most of the offline formats is the integration of